This blog post was updated with the latest information in August 2026.

 5:00 – Walking The Witch City

 After you’ve sampled the drinks and bites at Notch, set out on one of Salem’s many walking tours.
-A walking tour is a great thing to do on a day trip to Salem, since you can cover a lot of ground effeciently.
+A walking tour is a great thing to do on a day trip to Salem, since you can cover a lot of ground effectively.
+While you can easily see the historic sights on your own, it’s always fun to also take a tour to hear about the stories and myths behind the city’s famous landmarks.

 Finish your day trip to Salem with dinner in town.
 Salem has a variety of great restaurants and one of my favorites is Bambolina.
 It’s a casual Italian restaurant known for their handmade pizza.
 Bambolina’s Neapolitan style pizza is cooked in a hand-made hearth that was imported right from Italy.
 I always start out a meal with their grilled Caesar salad before moving to one of their veggie pizzas.

-After your Italian dinner, stop by Goodnight Fatty to grab some treats for the road.
+After dinner, stop by Goodnight Fatty to grab some treats for the road.
 This is a bakery where cookies are called “fatties” and they’re thick and full of different flavors and ingredients.

 And there you have the perfect day trip to Salem, MA!
 If you are able to spend more than one day in Salem, I recommend reading my comprehensive Salem travel guide.
 Salem is a great city and there’s so much to see and do all year.
 I have a feeling that a day trip to The Witch City will only leave you wanting to see more!